On This Day in History: July 24

 - Nathan Gerbe, American ice hockey player

 - Zack Sabre Jr., English wrestler

-- Natalie Tran, Australian actress, online producer
+- Natalie Tran, Australian actress and online producer

 - Patrice Bergeron, Canadian ice hockey player

 - Trevor Matthews, Canadian actor and producer, founded Brookstreet Pictures